10-Day Iceland Itinerary: Westfjords, Highlands & North Iceland

-Overview of our 10-day Iceland itinerary:
+Overview of this 10-day Iceland Itinerary:

 Day 1: Arrival, visit Reykjavik (optional) and drive to Snaefellsnes Peninsula